wellcometrust/grants_tagger_light/README.md

 the dedicated `/configs` folder.
 You can run all steps of the pipeline using `./scripts/run_DATASET_config.sh path_to_config` where DATASET can be one of science or mesh.
-You can also run individual steps with the CLI commands e.g. `grants_tagger preprocess wellcome-science --config path_to_config` and `grants_tagger train --config path_to_config`.
+You can also run individual steps with the CLI commands e.g. `grants_tagger preprocess bioasq-mesh --config path_to_config` and `grants_tagger train --config path_to_config`.

 ## 💾 Bring your own data